sympy/sympy/doc/src/modules/polys/domains.rst

   sympy.polys.polyerrors.CoercionFailed: expected an integer, got sqrt(2)

 We have already seen that in some cases we can use the domain object itself as a constructor e.g. ``QQ(2)``.
-This will generally work provided the
+This will generally work provided the arguments given are valid for the ``dtype`` of the domain.
+Although it is convenient to use this in interactive sessions and in demonstrations it is generally better to use the :py:meth:`~.Domain.from_sympy` method for constructing domain elements from sympy expressions (or from objects that can be sympified to sympy expressions).

 It is important not to mix domain elements with other Python types such as ``int``, ``float``, as well as standard sympy :py:class:`~.Basic` expressions.
-When working in a domain care should be taken as some Python operations will do this implicitly. for example the ``sum`` function will use the regular ``int`` value of zero so that ``sum([a, b])`` is effectively evaluated as ``(0
+When working in a domain, care should be taken as some Python operations will do this implicitly. for example the ``sum`` function will use the regular ``int`` value of zero so that ``sum([a, b])`` is effectively evaluated as ``(0
 + a) + b`` where ``0`` is of type ``int``.